abiencourt/dotfiles/README.md

 - [ ] Finish the installation of `hyprland`
 - [ ] add homebrew to `packages.yaml`
 - [ ] Test [.first-install.sh](home/.chezmoiscripts/.first-install.sh) script, could it be that `--apply` while running `chezmoi init --apply` breaks it
+- [ ] Rust installation with `rustup-init` fails at first install
+- [ ] default nvim config has issue with `abiencourt.env` file
+- [ ] write step to install plasma widget and Krohnkite manually

 <https://mozilla.github.io/webrtc-landing/gum_test.html> => to test screensharing features